FilTheo/Cloud-for-AI/README.md

 Welcome to the repository for the course Cloud for AI.
 During the course, you will go through the process of deploying an already trained Machine Learning Model.

 As a general note, the commands in the course are meant to be run within a terminal.

+#### Optional: Instal WSL 2

+.... here explain and install WSL

 To begin you need **clone this repo in your local filesystem and `cd` to the Cloud for AI directory**

 To clone the repo use this command:
 ```bash